Bradford Councils Emergency Management Team are based in Appleton House, Barkerend Road,BD3 9BD. Our phone number is 01274 434752.

 For out of hours emergency response please phone 01274 431000.

-We would be pleased to recieve any school emergency plans and/or business continuity plans that are either completed or in development with a view to us providing a 'critical eye' and comment.
+We would be pleased to receive any school emergency plans and/or business continuity plans that are either completed or in development with a view to us providing a 'critical eye' and comment.
 We can also suport your training in planning and to test your

 plan(s) through exercising appropriate to your needs